-And it is this action of “compressing” the abdomen (that squeezing in motion, as if you’re trying to withdraw your belly button away from an ice cube) that really stabilizes the spine and pelvis.
+And it’s this motion of TA activation — “compressing” the abdomen, as if you’re trying to withdraw your belly button in towards your spine) that really stabilizes the spine and pelvis.
 This isn’t to say it isn’t important to also be strong in the other motions (the “crunch” motion, or turning motions).

-But from a rehabilitation perspective, it’s this “compressing” motion that’s really going to play the greatest role in reducing pain, and getting you up and moving again.
+But when you’re just starting out, it’s this “compressing” motion that’s really going to play the greatest role in reducing pain, and getting you up and moving again.

 For me personally:

-In my own recovery, I learned to activate the TA on land (with a physical therapist– it’s very hard to do on your own).
+In my own recovery, I learned to activate the TA on land, in physical therapy.
 Then found it came very naturally to me to activate it while I was in the pool.
 My lower back would actually start to hurt when I had bad posture or was arching my back, and I’d immediately remember “oh!
 Contract the TA!”
 And the pain would be gone.
 For me, it very directly demonstrated the function of the TA.

 However, as I progressed through my aquatic exercises, I did start to do maneuvers that involved the other motions (the “crunch” motion and movements that engaged the obliques in a sideways manner).